GMKRAKEN23/Front-end-Project-CrazyMovie/README.md

 </div>

 ## Description
-Here is the link to the project hosted on Vercel : front-end-project-crazy-movie.vercel.app
+Here is the link to the project hosted on Vercel : [Crazy Movie App](https://front-end-project-crazy-movie.vercel.app/)

 ## Librairies
 1. SWIPER.JS